 Inside Veer Variation From 3 Back Pistol

-If you watched the Superbowl, you saw the Niners using some concepts that were similar to some things Nevada did to utilize Colin Kaepernick.
+If you watched the Superbowl a few years ago, you saw the Niners using some concepts that were similar to some things Nevada did to utilize Colin Kaepernick.
 These concepts put the defense in conflict, while giving the offense a numerical advantage at the point of attack.
 Back in 2006 when we went full time to the pistol, the zone read became our base concept.
 The zone read allowed our kept things very simple for our guys up front, and allowed us to not block one of our opponent's defenders.
 After installing the zone read, we installed the inside veer.
 In the pistol, we were able to get a lead blocker for the dive back, essentially turning the inside veer into an iso read play.

 The diagram below shows our inside veer concept with a lead back.
 The read for the QB is the exact same as inside veer.
 He is reading the C gap defender.
 If the C gap defender comes upfield, the QB will give the ball.
 If the C gap defender squeezes and chases the dive back, the QB will pull the ball and get downhill.

 After installing the Veer Option with a lead back from our two back pistol look, we installed it from the 3 back look.
 In the 3 back look we are able to create a numbers problem for the defense.
 Because we are balanced, the defense must balance.
 Because they must balance, they can't get more than 5 1/2 defenders to either side of the ball.
 The minute we step off the midpoint, we can get six defenders to the playside.
 The defense doesn't know if we are reading frontside or backside, causing them further conflict.
 To give us another blocker, we bring the backside back to lead the ball carrier.